apkille/Gabs.jl/docs/src/manual.md

 end
 ```

-Simply put, `Gabs.jl` is a package for creating and transforming Gaussian bosonic systems.
-This section discusses the "lower level" tools for simulating such phenomena.
+Simply put, Gabs.jl is a package for creating and transforming Gaussian bosonic systems.
+This section discusses the "lower level" tools for simulating such phenomena, with
+mathematical explanations when appropriate.
+For a comprehensive review of Gaussian
+quantum information, see [weedbrook2012](@cite) or [wang2007](@cite).

 ## Gaussian States